hannahlog/fix-pixel-grid/README.md

 | ![Displayed frame (zoomed for convenience)](examples/mario_86x54_x6.png) | ![Displayed frame with grid overlaid](examples/mario_86x54_animated_x6.gif) | ![Grid by itself](examples/mario_grid_86x54_x6.png) |

-If our player takes a screenshot or records a gif under these conditions, the resulting image will be distorted as above.
+If our player takes screenshots or records gifs under these conditions, the resulting images will be distorted as above.

 Finally, **fix-pixel-grid** comes into play.
 This tool attempts to fix gifs (or still images) recorded from emulation under condition (2), outputting its best guess at what the recorded gif _would have been_ had the display size been an integer multiple of the native resolution.
 It does this using only the gif itself, with no other information available, and the gif possibly having been cropped (it is not assumed that an input gif shows the full game window.)